drmathias/developmomentum/src/input/blog/decentralise_your_website_as_much_as_possible.md

 ### Sia Skynet

 On 18 February 2020, Sia [announced](https://blog.sia.tech/skynet-bdf0209d6d34) Skynet, a file sharing layer built on top of Sia blockchain.
 Skynet allows anyone to upload their files to the Sia network, then share them via a 46 byte link.
-Skynet is very easy to use and integrate, making it a very effective decentralised CDN layer.
+Skynet is very easy to use and integrate, making it a very effective decentralised CDN storage layer.

 ## Website decentralisation